Tue, 8 May, 2018

-In February 2016, we asked the public to help name nine new schools that will open in September 2017.
-We received over 3,100 suggestions!
-After reviewing the submissions, we recommended a short list of recommendations were provided to the Board of Trustees for final selection.
+In November 2017, we asked the public to help name three new schools in our District that will open starting in September 2020.
+We received almost 600 suggestions!
+After reviewing the submissions, a short list of recommendations were provided to the Board of Trustees for final selection.

 Thank you for helping name our new schools!
 Submitted names that were not chosen will be kept on file and could be selected for a new school in the future.